 Museum Of Alaska Transportation & Industry

 This organization is the state's largest, based in Wasilla.
 They provide a large collection of historic transportation displays and artifacts, including railroad collections.
-Additionally, the museum provides train rides on the grounds.
-Admission is required to enter the grounds.
+Their notable pieces include Alaska Railroad F7A #1500 (manufactured by General Motors' Electro-Motive Division in December, 1952) and RS-1 #1000 (built by the American Locomotive Company in May, 1944).
+Interestingly, there are several ARR diesel locomotives either preserved or in operation around the country.
+However, few of these historic units can be found within the state, aside from the two mentioned here.
+Additionally, the museum features short train rides on the grounds.
+Admission is required and it is typically open from Mother's Day to Labor Day each season.
 For more information please visit their website.

 White Pass & Yukon Route Railroad